vivienjyin/phase1RMD/README.md

 ```

 ## Recommend next dose based on toxicity and efficacy data

+Using the toxicity and efficacy as in the example above, the function \texttt{RunRMDEFF()} prints information regarding the trial and outputs a recommended dose for the next cohort of patients, along with the estimated toxicity/efficacy profile for each dose level under investigation, and the set of allowable (safe) doses at the current analysis.
+The function also outputs the boxplots about posterior estimates of nTTP scores for cycle 1 of the treatment as well as for late cycles, and about posterior estimates of efficacy outcome, across each dose under investigation.

 ```
 > RunRMDEFF(efficacy.dat = eff_dat, toxicity.dat = tox_dat)
 Model : RMD with longitudinal toxicity